Berkeleyisms

 Cal Day, held each year, is when the campus is open to the public.

-Cal Day: “Cal Day” is a day (usually in April) when Berkeley opens up the campus to the public and showcases events for prospective students and admitted freshmen.
-During Cal Day, each department usually holds a ton of informational events, and clubs have performances so prospective students can get a glimpse of life at Cal.
+Cal Day: “Cal Day” is a day, usually in April, when Berkeley opens up the campus to the public and showcases events for prospective students and admitted first years.
+During Cal Day, each department usually holds informational events, and clubs have performances so prospective students can get a glimpse of life at Cal.

 Cal Student Central: “Cal Student Central” is the office that helps students navigate several student-facing departments at Berkeley, including the Financial Aid and Scholarships Office, Office of the Registrar, Accounts Payable, and Billing and Payment Services.
 The office is located in Sproul Hall, which is the main building up the Sproul Plaza-facing steps.

-Croads: “Croads” is a nickname for Berkeley Dining’s Crossroads, which is one of the main dining halls near campus by Unit 2.
+Croads: “Croads” is a nickname for Berkeley Dining’s Crossroads, which is one of the main dining commons near campus by Unit 2.

 Croads or Crossroads, the dining commons at the corner of Bowditch and Channing Way